Taomosquito/twO-O-Player_Math_Game/planning.md

 3. message references

-- written as MessageReferences class
+- written as MessageReferences module
 - handles various re-used messges like:

   - " --- NEW TURN ---"
   - " P1: x/x vs P2 x/x"
   - "Player x: Seriously?
 No!"
   - "Player x: Yes! you are correct."
-  - "Player x: What does x y x equal?"
+  - "Player x: What does x y z equal?"
   - also handles some single reference messages like:
     - " ---GAME OVER ---"
     - "Good bye!

-4. overall game logic
+4. overall game logic (will be main.rb by convention)

 - root of project
 - combines all above classes.